 Please register for each session online.
 Register Online

 Spots are limited, and registration closes when each class is filled.
 Once your child is registered, Miss Trice will be in touch directly with more information about the start of your session.
-Please bring your payment to the first class.
+You may pay online with a credit card or bring your payment to the first class.
 Cost per session is $170 for Sweet Peas, $195 for Buttercups, and $325 for Morning Glories.
 For more information, contact Admissions Director Robyn Coe at (413) 528-4015, ext.106, or firstname.lastname@example.org.